righettod/pst-digger/README.md

- -a      : Dump linked attachments for interesting mails found (default: false) -f FILE : PST file to analyze (absolute or relative path) -i      : Perform search of terms in case sensitive way (default: false) -k VAL  : Keyword to search in mail (subject/body), separated by a pipe '|' -o FILE : Folder in which store copy of interesting mails containing the keywords specified (default: out)
+ -a      : Dump linked attachments for interesting mails found (default: false) -f FILE : PST file to analyze (absolute or relative path) -i      : Perform search of terms in case sensitive way (default: false) -k VAL  : Keywords to search in mail (subject/body), separated by a pipe '|' -o FILE : Folder in which store copy of interesting mails containing the keywords specified (default: out)

 Example using required parameters: